microsoft/playwright/docs/src/locators.md

 ### Locate by text

 The easiest way to find an element is to look for the text it contains.
-You can match by a substring, exact string, or a regular expression when using [`method: Page.getByText`]
+You can match by a substring, exact string, or a regular expression when using [`method: Page.getByText`].

 ```js
 await page.getByText('Log in').click();